zhywan/msrigs/README.md

 This code is partially based on our journal paper:

 [0] Z. Wan, Y. Vorobeychik, W. Xia, Y. Liu, M. Wooders, J. Guo, Z. Yin, E. W. Clayton, M. Kantarcioglu, and B. Malin.
-"Using game theory to thwart multi-stage privacy intrusions when sharing data" (uncer review).
+"Using game theory to thwart multi-stage privacy intrusions when sharing data" (under review).

 Other published articles essential for understanding the software are as follows: